Eagles of Death Metal: Bataclan attack (2015)

 Eagles of Death Metal issued a statement about the attacks on November 18, thanking "the French police, the F.B.I., the U.S. and French State Departments, and especially all those at ground zero with us who helped each other as best they could during this unimaginable ordeal, proving once again that love overshadows evil."
 On November 25, Vice posted an interview with the band members, including Homme, about the attacks and their aftermath.
 During the interview, a shaken Hughes told Vice founder Shane Smith that the band plans to finish their European tour in memory of those who died at their concert.

 Homme encouraged musicians of any genre to cover the band's song "I Love You All the Time", and all of the subsequent proceeds due to the band would be donated to his charity Sweet Stuff Foundation, which would then be donated to the victims of the attack.
 The song was subsequently covered by several artists, including Florence and the Machine, My Morning Jacket, and Kings of Leon.

 On December 7, the band – without Homme – appeared on stage at a U2 concert at the AccorHotels Arena in Paris in their first concert appearance since the attack.
 The bands performed a cover of Patti Smith's "People Have the Power" together before Eagles of Death Metal performed "I Love You All the Time".
 In a statement following the performance, Hughes thanked U2 and said that the band would return to Paris in February 2016.
-The following day, the band revisited the Bataclan to pay their respects to the victims of the attack.
+The next day, the band revisited the Bataclan to pay their respects to the victims of the attack.